Construction Guidelines for Deluxe Scanning Fabry-Perot Interferometer Kit

 If you have a kit with an adjustable mount (Thorlabs KC1) at the back end, that can be used to do the fine adjustment using its three screws as it can translate a few mm back and forth.

-Using mirrors identical to the ones in the kit, I've seen a finesse at 633 nm of 500 or more, though this depends on all the stars aligning perfectly. :) With no angular adjustment, the centerlines of the two mirrors should also be as coincident as practical to really peak the finesse.
+Using mirrors identical to the ones in the kit, a finesse of at least two hundred should be possible over wavelength range, and possibly more, though that would depend on all the stars aligning perfectly. :) With no angular adjustment, the centerlines of the two mirrors should also be as coincident as practical to really peak the finesse.
 This requires either super-careful installation of the glued mirror, or fine adjustment of the position of the PZT assembly on the cage plate.
 In addition, down to a point, narrower beam (e.g, 1 mm) generally results in higher finesse.
 A wide beam can be put through an aperture (though the signal will be reduced.)
-Expect a finesse of several hundred at 633 nm with reasonable care.
-Performance at other wavelengths is not as good but it should still be usable to below 594 nm (yellow HeNe) and above 650 nm (might even be better at some longer wavelengths).

 Alternate Mode Degenerate Configurations (Advanced)

 For most applications, short SFPIs like this are set up in the confocal configuration where the mirror spacing is set equal to the RoC.
-This results in the Free Spectral Range (FSR, optical frequency span over which the display repeats) being equal to c/4L (c is the speed of light; L is the spacing) or approximately 1.78 GHz for the 4.2 cm RoC mirrors.
+This results in the Free Spectral Range (FSR, optical frequency span over which the display repeats, in technical terms, where there is no aliasing) being equal to c/4L (c is the speed of light; L is the spacing) or approximately 1.78 GHz for the 4.2 cm RoC mirrors.
 This is called "mode degenerate" because any higher order spatial modes that are excited in the SFPI cavity (which is virtually unavoidable) fall on top of the fundamental TEM00 mode peaks and do not interfere with the display.
 Thus alignment with respect to the input beam is greatly simplified.

 While the assembly guidelines above assume the standard confocal cavity configuration, there are other discrete mirror spacings that are also mode-degenerate.
 Several shorter ones are listed in the table below: